lazyrunner/Knowledge-Bucket/Python/NavigatingPip.md

 ##### Step 1 : Install the package from the cloned folder in development mode

-A important point (albeit intuitive) is that to do pip install in development mode , please be inside that github project.
+A important point (albeit intuitive) is that to do pip install in development mode , please be inside that project.
 ```
 pip install -e brian2
 ```